octo-technology/OpenTezos/docs/ligo/introduction.md

 **LIGO offers an alternative.**

 It is a high-level language for smart contract development.
-Smart contracts can be written in Ligo, then compiled into a single Michelson code file.
+Smart contracts can be written in LIGO, then compiled into a single Michelson code file.
 This Michelson file becomes the smart contract that will be deployed on a Tezos network.

 ![](../../static/img/ligo/intro_schema.svg)